tensorchord/modelz-py/README.md

 `Templates` are preset Docker images for `deployment`, which is widely acknowledged used ML models, official templates are built and maintained by `ModelZ` developers.
 While it's available for you to define your own `template` and `deployment`.

 The python SDK is designed for CURD to your `deployments`, and sent request to them to make `inference`.
-It 's an alternative of ModelZ WebUI operation, which could be more friendly with CI/CD pipelines or at model development.
+It's an alternative of ModelZ WebUI operation, which could be more friendly with CI/CD pipelines or at model development.

 ## Install